n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 ## 2023-08-07
 The run on Friday looked good so I'm proceeding with prepping more samples and these ones I will save to run until we have the columns on the GC changed.
 Prepping 8 samples.
-Doing acid hydrolysis and column purification/filtration.
+Doing acid hydrolysis, column purification/filtration and defatting on these first 8.

+Starting a second set of 8 and today I will do acid hydrolysis and pause after evaporation and finish tomorrow.